MajesticFaucet/CondenserWand/README.md

 # CondenserWand (Unmaintained)
-A leightweight sort and craft wand designed to run on your Spigot server.
+A sort and craft wand for Spigot servers.
 ## -DISCLAIMER-
 This project is unmaintained, if you would like to continue development, feel free to fork it.
 ## Features